 Colosseum – Rome

 The Colosseum was the largest amphitheatre built during the Roman reins in 72 AD right in the center of Rome.
-The Colosseum used to host fights and games, including gladiator games, mock sea battles, and animal hunts.
+The theather used to host fights and games, including gladiator games, mock sea battles, and animal hunts.

 The amphitheatre could accommodate 50,000 people, and measuring 50 meters tall, 156 meters wide, and 189 meters long, the Colosseum is still the largest amphitheatre on the planet.
+We explored this impressive landmark during our family holiday in Rome

 Leaning Tower of Pisa